Finborough Theatre

 The Finborough Theatre is a fifty-seat theatre in the West Brompton area of London (part of the Royal Borough of Kensington and Chelsea) under artistic director Neil McPherson.
-The theatre presents new British writing, as well as UK and world premieres of new plays primarily from the English speaking world including North America, Canada, Ireland, and Scotland including work in the Scots language, alongside rarely seen rediscovered 19th and 20th century plays.
+The theatre presents new British writing, as well as UK and world premieres of new plays both in translation and from the English speaking world including North America, Canada, Ireland, and Scotland including work in the Scots language, alongside rarely seen rediscovered 19th and 20th century plays.
 The venue also presents new and rediscovered music theatre.

 The Finborough Arms

 The Finborough Arms was built in 1868 to a design by George Godwin and his younger brother Henry.
 It was one of five public houses built by Corbett and McClymont in the Earls Court area during the West London development boom of the 1860s.
 The pub opened in 1871.
 The ground floor and basement of the building was converted into The Finborough Road Brasserie from 2008 to 2010 and The Finborough Wine Cafe from 2010 to 2012.
-The pub reopened under its original name of The Finborough Arms in February 2014.
+The pub reopened under its original name of The Finborough Arms in February 2014 and closed again during the COVID-19 pandemic.
+It reopened after an extensive refurbishment in January 2025 as a bar and restaurant.